Continuous-Time Distributed Dynamic Programming for Networked Multi-Agent Markov Decision Processes: Introduction

 \section{Introduction}

-Markov decision process (MDP)~\cite{puterman1990markov} is a mathematical model to describe dynamic environments for sequential decision-making problems~\cite{sutton1998reinforcement}.
-MDP is a sequential decision problem to find an optimal decision making rule or policy for an agent to maximize cumulative rewards.
-In order to solve the MDP, dynamic programming (DP)~\cite{bellman1966dynamic} is one of the most popular methods.
-On the other hand, the multi-agent MDPs (MAMDPs) consists of multiple agents interacting with each other.
-Their main goal is to cooperate for a common goal (cooperative MAMDPs) or compete with each other for different goals (non-cooperative MAMDPs), where the former scenario is our main concern.
-Over the last decades, MAMDPs have been actively studied in a wide range of applications such as power systems~\cite{sujil2018multi, sujil2014centralized}, distributed computing~\cite{xu1996load, gonzalez2007multi}, and autonomous vehicles~\cite{shalev2016safe, kamel2019exploring, cao2011dist} with the development of communication protocols and various data structures shared among agents.
+A Markov decision problem (MDP)\cite{sutton1998reinforcement,puterman1990markov} is a sequential decision-making problem that aims to find an optimal policy in dynamic environments.
+Multi-agent MDPs (MAMDPs)\cite{zhang2021multi,lee2020optimization} extend the MDP framework to include multiple agents interacting with one another.
+These agents can either cooperate toward a shared goal or compete for individual objectives.
+In this study, we focus primarily on the cooperative scenario.

-In MAMDPs, full information on the environment, such as the global state, action, and reward, is not available for each agent due to various reasons, such as the sensor or infrastructure limitations, privacy and security, and computational burdens to name just a few.
-Therefore, various of information structures are considered depending on applications.
-One extreme scenario is the centralized MAMDP, in which the full information is allowed to each agent.
-The other scenarios are distributed MAMDPs~\cite{oliehoek2016concise}, where each agent has an access only to local information on the global state, action, and rewards with diverse information structures, such as partial observability on the global state, action, and rewards.
-Sometimes, information sharing and communication are available among agents, which is called the networked MAMDP.
+In MAMDPs, full information about the environment, such as the global state, action, and reward, is often unavailable to each agent.
+This lack of complete information can arise for a variety of reasons, including sensor or infrastructure limitations, privacy and security concerns, and computational constraints, among others.
+As a result, various information structures are adopted based on the specific application.
+One notable instance is the centralized MAMDP, where every agent has access to complete information.
+In contrast, in distributed MAMDPs, agents may only have access to local data about the global state, action, and rewards.
+Sometimes, agents can share information with each other via communication networks, an environment termed as the networked MAMDP.